Gourd Dance

 The Gourd Dance is a Kiowa dance and song tradition that has become popular at modern powwows in southwestern Oklahoma.

+The gourd dance is Kiowa.
+Many tribes dance it but it is Kiowa and has STRICT dress codes.
+In this picture, the men are wearing jeans and wearing hats which is NOT ALLOWED.
+No jeans, no short sleeve shirts, no head coverings, no sunglasses.
+Only long sleeves, dress pants or khakis, only head covering can be an otter cap and only prescription glasses allowed.

 Origin legends

 Many Native Americans dispute the origin of the legend of the Gourd Dance.
 A Kiowa story recounts the tale of a young man who had been separated from the rest of the tribe.
 Hungry and dehydrated after many days of travel, the young man approached a hill and heard an unusual kind of singing coming from the other side.
 There he saw a red wolf singing and dancing on its hind legs.
 The man listened to the songs all afternoon and through the night and when morning came, the wolf spoke to him and told him to take the dance and songs back to the Kiowa people.
 The "howl" at the end of each gourd dance song is a tribute to the red wolf.
 The Kiowa Gourd Dance was once part of the Kiowa Sun Dance ceremony.